How To Buy A Cottage Or Cabin In 2021: A Step-By-Step Guide

 It’s important when you’re going through this process that you have your personal finances in order.
 This way, you’ll know exactly what your budget is and can make a solid offer that you can back up.

-Preapproval from a lender will make you look like a serious buyer and that much more attractive to the seller of that dream cottage you have your eye on.
+Preapproval is important.
+Preapproval from a lender will make you a qualified buyer and that’s attractive to the seller of that dream cottage you have your eye on.

+Renting is an option.
 You can also choose to rent out the vacation home when you’re not in it.
-Just be aware that your lender may consider it an investment property at that point, which will translate to a higher rate as well.
+Just be aware that your lender may consider it an investment property at that point, which may translate to a higher rate as well.
 You also have to report the rental income on your taxes if you rent out the property for 15 or more days per year.
 It’s just something to keep in mind.

 Policies regarding what constitutes a second home or vacation home versus an investment property vary from lender to lender, so make sure you're clear with your lender upfront.